 His previous experience includes six years as the Director of the MA Senate Post Audit & Oversight Committee where he focused on making State Government more accountable and responsive.

 After graduating from Princeton University and Oxford University (Worcester College), Joel worked as a community organizer along the Texas/Mexico border, working to bring public infrastructure to underserved areas.

 Diego Huezo - Program Coordinator

 Diego has worked on all three levels of government and has a deep understanding of government relations.
 He served as a Senate Aide for U.S. Senator Ed Markey focusing on immigration, homeland security, passport and transportation issues.
 He also worked for Governor Deval Patrick as a Constituent Services Aide where he fielded calls and correspondences on behalf of the Governor, while connecting constituents with state agencies and key resources.
 His city experience comes from working for Boston City Councilor At-Large Felix G. Arroyo doing similar constituent service work and community organizing.
 Diego also had a chance to work on the Boston 2024 bid to bring the Olympics to the city.

 Lily Tang - Director of Outreach

 Janice Quach - Special Projects Coordinator

-A sophomore at Bentley University Janice Quach is in her fifth year working with the Seminar.
+A Junior at Bentley University Janice Quach is in her fifth year working with the Seminar.
 After joining the Seminar as a student, and then an intern, Janice's responsibilities have included researching a number of our new initiatives, creating graphics for the Seminar and advising on various projects.
 A graduate of Braintree High School, Janice has been a committed member of the AVOYCE and See-Town, programs run by the Asian Community Development Corporation.
 She enjoys traveling and spending quality time with friends.